Nashville District recognizes ‘Clean Marina’ recertifications

+Brad Richardson, Sunset Marina & Resort assistant manager, said the entire staff is proud to participate in the “Clean Marina” program.

+“We’re constantly seeking ways to improve and look forward to being in the program for many years to come,” Richardson said.

-Jonathan Friedman, Lake Cumberland resource manager, recognizes the team at Conley Bottom Resort and Marina for recertifying as a "Clean Marina" during a ceremony at the marina in Monticello, Kentucky, Oct.
-14, 2020.
-(USACE Photo by Daniel Clark)
+At Lake Cumberland Oct.
+14, 2020, Resource Manager Jonathan Friedman recognized Conley Bottom Resort and Marina for recertifying as a “Clean Marina.”

+“The Corps is extremely proud of the great work accomplished by the Conley Bottom Resort and Marina team.
+The actions of the Conley Bottom Marina team are a perfect complement to the Corps’ natural resources mission,” Friedman said.

+Fred Piercy, Conley Bottom Resort and Marina owner, said the entire team couldn’t be prouder of taking care of the environment.

 |Date Taken: